 Most of the FHS papers are assessed via a three-hour unseen written exam in TT of the final year.
-However, there are some exceptions, and students are advised to check the individual entries for each option listed in the handbook for the language or in the Linguistics Examining Conventions or the list of Special Subjects which can be found here.
+However, there are some exceptions, and students are advised to check the individual entries for each option listed in the handbook for the language, or in the Linguistics Examining Conventions or the list of Special Subjects which can be found here.

 Click here to see recent Examiners’ reports (under ‘Undergraduate, Examinations, Exam reports’; you will need your SSO username and password to access them).